 While the final products are much more complicated than those that are manufactured in the automotive industry, they still consist of hundreds, if not thousands, of different parts and pieces, all of which must combine together to form a safe and reliable aircraft.
 Laser drilling offers the perfect solution to this.

-The widespread use of the aerospace industry
+How widespread is the use of the aerospace industry?